 - Create a tiled map of rasterized images using some or all of your term project data.
 Depending on the nature of your data, this can be a basemap or a map with several thematic layers that is designed to overlay a basemap.

-You should design this map using TileMill and CartoCSS and upload it to your PASS space following the same procedures we used in the walkthrough.
+You should design this map using QGIS and upload it to your AWS S3 bucket, following the same procedures we used in the 2nd walkthrough.
 The map should be designed using sound cartographic principles, including aesthetically pleasing colors, an intuitive visual hierarchy, and a useful labeling scheme.
-Take advantage of scale-dependent drawing rules on your layers so that the user is not overwhelmed with information at any particular scale.
+Take advantage of scale-dependent rendering settings on your layers and the option of working with multiple copies of the same data set, so that the user is not overwhelmed with information at any particular scale.
 Zooming into the map should reveal progressively more information.

-Please produce a report containing all the information requested in the first bullet above, as well as a URL to your tileset on your PASS space that I can test in a web map as shown in the walkthrough.
+Please produce a report containing all the information requested in the first bullet above, as well as a URL to your tileset in your AWS S3 bucket so that I can test in a web map as shown in the walkthrough, together with a few words on how you designed your tiles so that I know what to look for.
 Then submit the report to the Lesson 5 drop box on Canvas.